ziqi-ma/3d_diffuser_actor/instructions.md

+## If you are running on a single run, follow these instructions:
 ### First create a docker environment:
 Note: All of my folders are in `/robo` including 3d-diffuser-actor.
 Change this path to your folder.
 ```bash